 Monitoring Fee - A Monitoring fee is charged to reimburse the BLM for monitoring the construction, operation, maintenance, and termination of the project, including protection and rehabilitation of the public lands involved.
 BLM categorizes this fee based on the estimated number of work hours necessary to monitor your grant.
 Monitoring fees in Categories 1 through 4 are one-time, non-refundable fees.
 Category 5, for Master Agreements, and Category 6, involving more than 50 hours of monitoring, are the same as described above.
-BLM will determine the appropriate Monitoring fee before BLM issues you a grant.
+BLM will determine the appropriate Monitoring Category fee and will notify you in writing of this fee.
+You must pay the monitoring fee before BLM issues you a grant.

 Rent - The third charge is the annual rent.
 The Linear Rent Schedule is adjusted annually based on changes to the Implicit Price Deflator Index (an inflation index), The Communication Uses Rental Schedule is adjusted annually based on changes to the Consumer Price Index, All Urban Consumers (CPI-U).
-The rent for linear and communication site ROWs on public land is established via two separate administrative schedules (see Linear Schedule or Communication Uses Schedule.
+The rent for linear and communication site ROWs on public land is established via two separate administrative schedules.
+See

+- Linear Schedule or - Communication Uses Schedule.

 These schedules are based on land values in the project area and, in some cases, the rent is established by an appraisal.
 BLM will notify you of the initial rent amount due.
 You must pay rent for the initial rent period before BLM issues you a grant.